ben-marshall/microcoder/README.md

 The output wave files for both examples are written to `work/waves.vcd`.
 This can be viewed using a program like [GTKWave](http://iverilog.wikia.com/wiki/GTKWAVE).

+## Todo

+- [ ] Make it possible to define ports and variables in the same file as the rest of the program.
+- [ ] Generate documentation for programs automatically.